Full List of House of Reps Members Who Recently Defected to ADC

 Source: Twitter

-What This Means for ADC
+What this means for ADC

 The wave of defections signals growing momentum for the African Democratic Congress as it gains representation from three major parties: Labour Party, PDP, and APC.
 This shift could reshape political alliances in the House of Representatives.

-About ADC
+About the ADC

 The African Democratic Congress (ADC) is a Nigerian political party founded in 2005, with its headquarters in Abuja.
 It positions itself as a reformist party, aiming to promote transparency, accountability, and inclusivity in governance.